ShikhSh/Learnings/C++.md

 # C++ Basics
 - https://www.geeksforgeeks.org/c-plus-plus/?ref=lbp
 - Machine Independent + Cross-Platform (NOT platform independent) extension to C (Machine Independent but Platform Dependent: A C++ executable is not platform-independent (compiled programs on Linux won’t run on Windows), however they are machine independent.)
-- Mid-level language: It is a mid-level language as we can do both systems-programming (drivers, kernels, networking etc.) and build large-scale user applications (Media Players, Photoshop, Game Engines etc.)
+- High-level (+ supports Mid-level) language: It is a mid-level language as we can do both systems-programming (drivers, kernels, networking etc.) and build large-scale user applications (Media Players, Photoshop, Game Engines etc.)
 - Compiled Language: C++ is a compiled language, contributing to its speed.
 - Object Oriented (thus make maintainable and extensible programs)
 - Supports Procedural Functions